FomTarro/VTS-Sharp/README.md

 ## Design Pattern and Considerations

 In order to afford the most flexibility (and to be as decoupled from Unity as possible), the `VTSPlugin` class requires that implementations of a JSON utility, of a websocket, and of a token storage mechanism be provided.
-There are bare-bones examples provided by default, but the design pattern makes it easy for you to swap them out for better/more robust/more platform compliant alternatives, via the following method:
+There are bare-bones examples provided by default, but the design pattern makes it easy for you to swap them out for better/more robust/more platform compliant alternatives.
+In fact, it is highly encouraged that you do so!
+Simply use the following method:

 ```
     public void Initialize(IWebSocket webSocket, IJsonUtility jsonUtility, ITokenStorage tokenStorage, Action onInitialize, Action onError)